hassaanaliw/GooglePlay-Crawler/README.md

 NOTE: Use lowercase when entering category names.
 NOTE: CSV can be substituted for JSON and XML as well but I prefer CSV.

+#Tutorial

+A tutorial for scrapy and simplified version of this Crawler [can be found at](hassaanaliw.github.io/scrapy-tutorial)

 #ToDo